 What is an in-kind contributions form?

 An in-kind contribution form is a document that the donor fills out to tell what they are donating and how much it costs.
-All types of donations, whether cash or items like clothing, furniture and cars, require the donor to fill out an in-kind contribution form.
+All types of donations, whether cash gift or items like clothing, furniture and cars, require the donor to fill out an in-kind contribution form.

 The process of donating is straightforward: donors simply ask for a donation form at their local Salvation Army or other charitable organization and fill it out.
 The form should be filled in completely, accurately and truthfully before being handed over to the person who will process the donation.